rizwan23arif/bigdata2018w/assignment1.md

 (maine, anjou)  (3.6331422, 12)
 (anjou, maine)  (3.6331422, 12)

-The pair(s) with the lowest (negative) PMI (Using -threshold 10):
+The pair(s) (x, y) with the lowest (negative) PMI (Using -threshold 10):
 (thy, you)      (-1.5303967, 11)
 (you, thy)      (-1.5303967, 11)

-Incomplete, have to write a sentence each
+The probability of seeing the word 'maine' having seen the word 'anjou' in the first 40 words of the same line is high, which gives them the higher PMI.
+In other words, the co-occurence of 'maine' and 'anjou' is relatively closer than the times they occured individually in the line.

+The reasoning for the lowest PMI of the pair (thy, you) goes the opposite.
+However, in both the cases of high PMI and low PMI, we can have some knowledge of the other word given one word has been seen.
 ```
 ## Question 6
 ```